Comment on page

 - There are several things to consider when choosing between Ethereum and Polygon, but one of the main factors is the gas fees.

-The amount that each Gas fee costs depends on the Blockchain you use and can vary greatly over time.
-More info on those below, but here is a quick summary.
+The amount that each Gas fee costs depends on the Blockchain you use and can vary significantly over time.
+Ethereum and Polygon MATIC are currently supported and are compared below.

 - Ethereum is where most NFTs (including high-end art and collectibles) are currently minted.
 Ethereum is more popular than Polygon, and NFTs minted on Ethereum are easier to sell and re-sell.
 With that popularity comes more network traffic and higher gas prices.